Leonardogf12/Leonardogf12/README.md

-Hi👋, my name is Leonardo, but you can call me Léo.
+Hi👋, my name is Leonardo, but you can call me Leo.
 ==========================

 C# Developer